 The one-stop sites include easy-to-understand sequential worksheets and checklists for opening a restaurant.
 Restaurant roadmaps have also been launched in Spokane and Spokane Valley.

-The Ash Center for Democratic Governance and Innovation at the John F. Kennedy School of Government, Harvard University, recognized the Washington State Department of Commerce’s Regulatory Roadmap initiative as a semifinalist in the 2017 Innovations in American Government Awards competition.
-The Regulatory Roadmap will compete to be named a Finalist in the competition and have the chance to be awarded the $100,000 grand prize.
-Read more
+The Ash Center for Democratic Governance and Innovation at the John F. Kennedy School of Government, Harvard University, recognized Commerce’s Regulatory Roadmap initiative as a Top 25 Program in the 2017 Innovations in American Government Awards competition.

 Roadmap for Restaurants